dberwang/retail-vision-analytics/README.md

 My first solution was to use DeepSORT for tracking and run You-Only-Look-Once v7 (YOLOv7) for detection.
 DeepSORT extends the SORT (Simple Online and Realtime Tracking) to integrate appearance information based on a deep appearance descriptor.
 YOLOv7 is a state-of-the-art object detection algorithm that uses a convolutional neural network (CNN) trained on the MS COCO dataset.

 Unfortunately, DeepSORT had too many ID switches and frequently performed poorly with occlusions involving groups of people.
-Performance assessment by a visual review was unacceptable.

 ## 4.2 ByteTrack with YOLOX (BTwYOLOX)

 My second attempt was to run ByteTrack and YOLOX.
 ByteTrack uses an association method that does not discard low-score boxes and employs tracklets to recover actual objects and filter out background detections.
 The ByteTrack repository comes pre-trained model and uses YOLOX for detection.

 ByteTrack had extremely few ID switches in the test video despite numerous occlusions and shady regions.
-This algorithm's performance was acceptable and made few errors.

 ## 4.3 Results